This article contrasts two gospels that have found their way into the New Testament — the gospel of Jesus and a gospel

 - Loving one another as a result of God-given love, through which we know God and are born of God (1 John 4:7-8)

 In addition to the above, many biblical references to the Holy Spirit can be seen as synonymous with Divine Love in that the Spirit, as the Divine Love, is a means of conversion, new life, new heart, becoming a new creation / creature, salvation, and resurrection to immortality.
 For a more detailed discussion of this concept, see Holy Spirit.

 In addition to the message about the Divine Love that Jesus preached and exemplified, the gospel books and other New Testament writings also contain a second “gospel” – about Jesus and emphasizing his death by crucifixion which paid the penalty for our sins.
 In contrast to Jesus’ own message, this one was introduced by others who subsequently tried to make sense of and explain the “impermissible” death of the Messiah.

-In keeping with the interpretation of Jesus’ death, authors and editors of New Testament books reframed the narratives of his life to conform to these ideas.
-Words were placed in Jesus’ mouth and Hebrew Scriptures misquoted or quoted out of context to substantiate the concept of Jesus as a “sacrificial lamb”.
+In keeping with the interpretation of Jesus’ death, authors and editors of New Testament books re-framed the narratives of his life to conform to these ideas.
+Words were placed in Jesus’ mouth and Hebrew Scriptures misquoted or quoted out of context to substantiate the concept of Jesus as a “sacrificial lamb” paralleling the lambs killed at Passover whose blood applied to doorposts saved the Israelite firstborn from death at the time of the Exodus (Ex.
+12).